-In 1981, Ian Ritchie established his own practice in London, Ian Ritchie Architects (iRAL).
-Ian Ritchie’s first building – Fluy House, exploiting solar energy – had been completed in 1978 in France.
-He was working as a consultant at Arup within Peter Rice’s Lightweight Structures Group.
-He was also collaborating with Peter Rice on Shelterspan – a lightweight aluminium frame and fabric structure, and teaching at the Architectural Association.
+In 1981, Ian Ritchie established Ian Ritchie Architects (iRAL) in London while working as a consultant at Arup within Peter Rice’s Lightweight Structures Group.
+He and Peter Rice were also collaborating on developing Shelterspan – a lightweight aluminium frame and fabric structure subsequently used primarily for industrial and military facilities.

 That same year he co-founded the design engineering practice RFR (Rice Francis Ritchie) with Peter Rice and Martin Francis.
-Peter Rice had invited Ian Ritchie and Martin Francis to join him after being approached by the French government to help on the design of the new Museum of Science, Technology and Industry at La Villette.
 The practice combined, in a seamless working relationship, engineering, architecture and industrial design.
+From 1981 until 1987, Ian Ritchie divided his time between London and Paris and the two design firms: one architectural, the other engineering.

 RFR LA CITÉ EN LUMIÈRE, LA VILLETE, PARIS

-Ian Ritchie retired as a Director of RFR in 1987 in order to focus upon his own architectural practice, in particular on the practice’s first major housing project Roy Square in Limehouse, London, but remained a consultant until 1989.
-He continued to work closely with Peter Rice on the Louvre Sculpture Courts until completed and on other iRAL projects with which Peter was leading the engineering until his untimely death in October 1992.
+Ian Ritchie retired as a Director of RFR in 1987 in order to focus on his own architectural practice, in particular on their first major housing project, The Watergarden in Limehouse, London, but remained a consultant until 1989.
+He continued to work closely with Peter Rice on the Louvre projects until their completion and on iRAL projects for which Peter was leading the engineering until his untimely death in October 1992.

 THE UNSEEN HAND, A DOCUMENTARY ABOUT PETER RICE featuring interviews with Richard Rogers, Renzo Piano, Ian Ritchie and others.

-By the early 1990s iRAL had become world-renowned among built environment professionals for their glass structures, material-technical innovation and intelligent environmental and sustainable design – of which iRAL’s design of the Sainsbury Wellcome Centre in London is a further evolution.
+By the early 1990s iRAL had become world-renowned among built environment professionals for their glass structures, material-technical innovation and intelligent environmental and sustainable design – of which the design of the Sainsbury Wellcome Centre was a further evolution.

 The practice’s range of work expanded into exhibition concepts and design, landscape, applied science, industrial R&D, and industrial design, furniture and lighting design.

-iRAL also collaborated with RFR and Kathryn Gustafson on the design of a new generation of high voltage EDF Pylons and the first were erected across the Rhône in 2000.
+iRAL also collaborated with RFR and Kathryn Gustafson on the design of a new generation of high voltage EDF Pylons, of which the first were erected across the Rhône in 2000.
 In 2011, iRAL, with Anne Christopher RA and Jane Wernick Associates, were the top British design and laureate in the UK National Grid pylon competition.

-Recently completed projects include the Sainsbury Wellcome Centre for Neural Circuits and Behaviour at UCL, in central London completed in 2016, with its innovative structural cast glass cladding system.
+Recent projects include the Sainsbury Wellcome Centre for Neural Circuits and Behaviour at UCL in central London, completed in 2016, with its innovative structural cast glass cladding system.
 In 2018 the Susie Sainsbury opera-musical theatre and Angela Burgess recital hall at the Royal Academy of Music opened to universal acclaim.
-Current projects include a 1000 seat theatre in Cairo, the transformation of the London School of Hygiene and Tropical Medicine, a new business park in Malta, a bridge in Dublin, masterplanning and urban designs in Wales and Northern Ireland, and a music centre in the north of England.
+Projects completed post-Covid include the 1000-seat Arkan Theatre in Cairo, improvements to the Rose Theatre, Kingston, the transformation of the London School of Hygiene and Tropical Medicine, The Cyfarthfa Plan in Wales, Trident Park and The Old Brewhouse in Malta.
+Current projects include the Commemorative Bridge across the Liffey in Dublin, public and private bridges and sculptural enclosures in Hampshire, a R&D production shed, the Fifth Quad extension to the Sainsbury Wellcome Centre and an urban event space in Belfast, and housing.

-The practice’s creative design philosophy is informed by an investigative and creative approach based upon its own and the client’s social, aesthetic, and ecological values, and the physical and socio-political context and technical performance requirements specific to each project and landscape.
-Often this happens in collaboration with well-known artists, mathematicians, physicists, musicians and experts in other fields.
-The results are often innovative and architecturally unique, iRAL does not impose an instantly recognisable architectural ‘signature’ style on the buildings it designs.
+The practice’s creative design philosophy is informed by an investigative and creative approach.
+This is based upon its own and the client’s social, aesthetic, and ecological values, and the context and performance requirements specific to each project and landscape.
+During the design process ritchie*studio often collaborates with well-known artists, mathematicians, physicists, musicians and experts in other fields.
+The results are often innovative and always architecturally unique – ritchie*studio does not impose a recognisable ‘signature’ style on the buildings it designs.

-Ian Ritchie Architects supports Ritchie Net – an international network of like-minded ‘graduates’ from our practice who now have their own architectural practices in Budapest, Hamburg, Istanbul, Krakow, Leipzig, Lisbon, Munich, Seoul and Tokyo.
+ritchie*studio supports Ritchie Net – an international network of like-minded ‘graduates’ from our practice who now have their own architectural practices in Budapest, Hamburg, Istanbul, Katowice, Leipzig, Lisbon, Munich, Seoul and Tokyo.

-iRAL have won more than 70 competitions, premiated in 40 more, and received over 100 national and international awards.
-These include the Iritecna Prize for Europe, Eric Lyons Memorial Award for European Housing, Commonwealth Association of Architects Award for Innovation and the Advancement of Architecture, IABSE (International Association of Bridge and Structural Engineers) Millennium Outstanding Structure Award, two UK Millennium Product Awards, and many Civic Trust and RIBA Awards.
+Both as ritchie*studio and as iRAL, the practice has won more than 70 competitions, premiated in 40 more, and received over 100 national and international awards.
+These include the Iritecna Prize for Europe, Eric Lyons Memorial Award for European Housing, Commonwealth Association of Architects Award for Innovation and the Advancement of Architecture, IABSE (International Association of Bridge and Structural Engineers) Millennium Outstanding Structure Award, Premio Internazionale Ischia di Architettura Innovation Prize, two UK Millennium Product Awards, and many Civic Trust and RIBA Awards.
 The practice has been shortlisted for the prestigious RIBA Stirling Prize on four occasions and twice for the Mies Van der Rohe Award – European Union Prize for Contemporary Architecture.

-The practice’s work has been very widely published in books, reviews and journals, extensively exhibited in the UK and internationally, and have been the subject of several films.
+The practice’s work has been widely published in books, reviews and journals, extensively exhibited in the UK and internationally, and has been the subject of several films.

 Ian Ritchie ‘Being: An Architect‘ – Royal Academy of Arts

-Publications include: (well) Connected Architecture, Ian Ritchie (1994): Academy Editions, UK and Ernst & Sohn, Germany; The Biggest Glass Palace in the World, Ian Ritchie & Ingerid Helsing Almaas (1997): Ellipsis, New York; Ian Ritchie, Technoecologia, Alessandro Rocca: Motta, Italy (1998) and as Ian Ritchie, Technoecology, in the USA (1999): Whitney Library of Design, New York; Plymouth Theatre Royal Production Centre (2003), The Spire (2004) and The RSC Courtyard Theatre (2006): all by Ian Ritchie, Categorical Books; The Leipzig Book of Drawings (2007) and Ian Ritchie’s autobiography, Being: An Architect, (2014) published by the Royal Academy; Neural Architects, Georgina Ferry, Unicorn, (2017); Musical Architects, Unicorn, (2021).
+Publications include: (well) Connected Architecture, Ian Ritchie: Academy Editions, UK (1994) and Ernst & Sohn, Germany; The Biggest Glass Palace in the World, Ian Ritchie & Ingerid Helsing Almaas: Ellipsis, New York (1997); Ian Ritchie, Technoecologia, Alessandro Rocca: Motta, Italy (1998) and as Ian Ritchie, Technoecology, in the USA: Whitney Library of Design, New York (1999); Plymouth Theatre Royal Production Centre (2003), The Spire (2004) and The RSC Courtyard Theatre (2006): all by Ian Ritchie, Categorical Books; The Leipzig Book of Drawings (2007) and Ian Ritchie’s autobiography, Being: An Architect, (2014) published by the Royal Academy; Neural Architects, Georgina Ferry, Unicorn, (2017); Musical Architects, Unicorn, (2021) and Renewal Architects, Unicorn, (2023).